thomasjohn/FrameworkValidator/README.md

-# framework validator
+# Framework Validator
 http://frameworkvalidator.org

 The project
 Framework Validator is a validator for websites built using frameworks like Foundation or Bootstrap.
 Soon, I would like to add support for other frameworks (such as Semantic UI and others).
 Please take a look and send me proposals of additional frameworks you would like to validate.

-FDL Language
+# FDL Language

 To describe available frameworks, I have created a human-like language with a compiler.
 This compiler: